You should know up front what the taxes in Arizona amount to... as well as any other state that you are contemplating retiring to.

 Arizona is not among the fortunate seven states, that have no state personal income tax...
 Like most other states that charge the state personal income tax, it's based off your federal income tax return.

 Overall,relatively low property taxes make retiring to Arizona relatively painless...especially when you factor in the sunshine.
+Make that 320 days per year, all included.

 The state of Arizona currently charges state sales tax of 5.6%.
 Counties and cities add to that anywhere from 1% to 4%...in some parts of the Phoenix area, where we live, the overall sales tax is very close to 10%.